intaxwashere/intaxwashere.github.io/_posts/2023-08-21-blueprint-access.md

   - Reflection
 ---

-# How to interact with Blueprint properties from C++

 Hello people! 😊

 Today I want to explain a way to interact with Blueprint properties from C++.